andrea-calligaris/ff8-sounds-catalog/readme.md

 This is a WIP catalog with descriptive names and additional information about the sounds in Final Fantasy VIII.

 The bulk of the sound effects is in the file _audio.dat_.
-The ID numbers go from 1 to 2789 (field ID from 7851 to 10639), with a lot of IDs empty / available for modding, for a total of 1'543 used sound effects.
+The ID numbers go from 1 to 2789 (field ID from 7851 to 10639), with a lot of IDs empty / available for modding, for a total of 1'543 existing sound effects.
 To obtain the field ID number you can add 7850 to the other ID.

+More than 100 of the existing sound effects are unused in the game (leftovers of the game development).

 For modding you can use [FF8Audio](https://forums.qhimm.com/index.php?topic=14944.0) by _Shard_ (it uses the field ID), or the newer [FF8SND](https://github.com/julianxhokaxhiu/FF8SND) by _Julian Xhokaxhiu_.